The Benefits of Aquaculture with IoT Technology

 Here are a few other small IoT aquatech startups we netted during our research:

 Founded in 2013, eFishery is based in Indonesia and has picked up about $1.2 million in disclosed funding for its automatic fish feeder that can be controlled using a smartphone app.
-In addition, the company is reportedly developing an in-pond sensor to track how hungry fish are by monitoring their movements and the ripples in the water.
+In addition, the company is reportedly developing an in-pond sensor to track how hungry the fishes are by monitoring their movements and the ripples in the water.
 The idea is that the hungrier the fish, the more aggressive they become, creating more turbulence in the water.
 If the fish are just chilling (or belly up like our goldfish Goldy), then the feeder shuts off.

 Founded in 2015, Jala is another startup out of Indonesia that provides IoT sensors and software for monitoring water quality at shrimp farms.
 The all-in-one device measures dissolved oxygen, temperature, humidity, pH, salinity and total dissolved solids.
 The data are instantly accessible via the Web or an app.
 The company even claims to employ algorithms to make corrective actions based on the data from the sensors.

 Founded in 2012, Eruvaka Technologies from India produces both hardware and software for monitoring fish farms remotely.
-Its solar-powered PondGuard, for instance, provides real-time monitoring of water parameters such as dissolved oxygen and and pH to catch problems before they occur.
-The devices automatically adjusts aerators based on dissolved oxygen readings, saving up to 20 percent in energy bills.
+Its solar-powered PondGuard, for instance, provides real-time monitoring of water parameters such as dissolved oxygen and pH to catch problems before they occur.
+The devices automatically adjust aerators based on dissolved oxygen readings, saving up to 20 percent in energy bills.

 Lastly, we have an early-stage aquatech company out of Portugal.
 Sensaway, is a recent graduate from HATCH, the first-ever aquaculture accelerator backed by Alimentos Ventures, an early-stage aquaculture investment firm.
 It manufactures solar-powered sensors that it says are easier to maintain and operate than current models on the market.

-Fish farming is the fastest growing food sector in the world, but as you can see from our early-stage startups here, the industry is only recently getting onboard technologically.
+Fish farming is the fastest-growing food sector in the world, but as you can see from our early-stage startups here, the industry is only recently getting onboard technologically.
 It’s interesting to note that most of the IoT platforms also incorporate some type of AI, such as computer vision for monitoring species or machine learning for analytics and predictive modeling.
 That’s a trend we’re seeing that extends well beyond aquaculture or even agriculture.
 It is also noteworthy that Cargill, the largest privately owned corporation in the United States, has a stake in IoT for aquaculture.
 We wouldn’t be surprised if some of its peers like Monsanto dive in, perhaps looking to make a quick acquisition of one or more of the startups above.
 After all, if there’s one law of the ocean: Big fish eat little fish.